PerNilsson360/jstr/README.md

 false
 ```
 ## Filters
 A filter in XPath is denoted by a pair of square brackets.
-It is typicaly
+It is typically
 applied to path expressions which returns node sets.
 But they can also be
 applied on primitive values.
 Conceptually each filter expressions is evaluated
 on each value of a node set and if it evaluates to true the corresponding node
 is kept, otherwise it is filtered away.
 The following example filters away all
-"b" nodes that are not equalt to 1.
+"b" nodes that are not equal to 1.
 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="/a/b[. = 1]"
 [1]